DorielRivalet/MHFZ_Overlay/README.md

 Additionally, if information from the overlay is wrong or inaccurate (e.g. monster parts labels), feel free to send an issue.

+If the monster HP shown is less than what its actual values should be, restart both the game and the overlay.

 ## Features

 - [x] Monster Effective HP Bars (*e.g.* Burning Freezing Elzelion's 1,000,000 HP!)